October Sky: Cultural impact

-There are two annual festivals in honor of the Rocket Boys and the film.
-One is held in West Virginia where the real-life events depicted in the book and film took place, and the other is in Tennessee where the movie was actually shot.
-The Rocket Boys often visit the festival in West Virginia, which is also called the "Rocket Boys Festival", while the festival in Tennessee focuses more on the filming locations.
-The Tennessee festival's site claims that the festival is "a celebration of our heritage."
+There are two annual festivals in honor of the rocket boys and the film.
+One is held in Coalwood, West Virginia, where the real-life events depicted in the book and film took place, and the other is in Tennessee where the film was shot.

 Jeff Bezos, the billionaire founder of Amazon, saw a screening of October Sky in 1999.
-In a subsequent conversation with the science fiction writer Neal Stephenson, Bezos commented that he had always wanted to start a space company.
-Stephenson urged him to do so.
+In a subsequent conversation with the science fiction writer Neal Stephenson, Bezos said he had always wanted to start a space company, and Stephenson urged him to do so.
 Bezos then started the private aerospace manufacturing and services company Blue Origin, and Stephenson became one of the company's early employees.

-The author of Rocket Boys claimed that the Star Trek Enterprise episode "Carbon Creek" was based on October Sky, and there are obvious references to the story in the episode.
+Hickam has claimed that the Star Trek Enterprise episode "Carbon Creek" is based on October Sky.